-Table 2 presents summary statistics related to the key predictions of the bargaining model.
+In Table 2 we examine the key predictions of the bargaining model using the raw data.
 The top panel shows that the dispute duration is negatively related to fragmentation.
 For the entire sample period, the mean dispute duration for patents with fragmentation index above the median is about 10 percent lower than for those below the median.
-The difference is larger for cases filed before the formation of CAFC, consistent with the prediction that fragmentation is less important when there is less uncertainty over outcomes.
+The difference is larger for cases filed before the formation of CAFC, consistent with the prediction that fragmentation is less important when there is less uncertainty over court outcomes.
 The lower panel of the table shows that dispute duration is positively related to complementarity.
-For the whole sample period, the mean dispute duration for patents with complementarity index above the median is about 40 percent longer than for those below the median.12 This table also shows that there is a sharp drop in the mean dispute duration for cases filed in district courts after the formation of CAFC.13
+For the whole sample period, the mean dispute duration for patents with complementarity index above the median is about 40 percent longer than for those below the median.
+This table also shows that there is a sharp drop in the mean dispute duration for cases filed in district courts after the formation of CAFC.